Resources for Faculty & Staff

 A majority of survivors only disclose to one person, and only 20% of student victims report to law enforcement Your reaction will either help or hinder their healing process, and being available as an active supporter is vital.
 As a reminder, faculty and staff are mandated reporters, but that conversation can still be a healing, comforting experience.

 The following are general guidelines to being an advocate for students, and supporting them throughout the entire experience.

 - Be a source of support before they've disclosed to you.

 - Put a Safer sticker, Sexual Assault Awareness Month ribbon, or some kind of marker in your office that shows you are aware of the issue, and can be a resource to them if necessary.
 Consider keeping a stack of Safer business cards in your office.
 Even if the student doesn't want or need to disclose to anyone while visiting office hours for an unrelated issue, it will be a marker that you are available for support.

 - Co-host an event with Safer.
-There are endless ways to collaborate on new events for Safer, with the topic of gender based violence affecting all students on campus through one way or another.
-Reach out if you have any ideas, or would like to get involved with existing projects!
+There are endless ways to collaborate on new events for Safer, with the topic of gender- & power-based violence affecting all students on campus through one way or another.
+Reach out if you have any ideas, or if you would like to get involved with existing projects!

-- Remember: sexual assault is a massive problem on college campuses across the nation, Cal Poly included.
+- Remember: gender- & power-based violence is a massive problem on college campuses across the nation, Cal Poly included.
 Statistically, you will be speaking to many victims and survivors in your classrooms.
 Keep this in mind, and be conscious of your words.
 Language matters.